 Images of Mykonos

-5 star luxury holidays
+5 star luxury holidays in Mykonos

-During your holidays in Mykonos, dreams can become reality.
+During your holidays, dreams can become reality.
 This island is a luxury destination that has it all.
 Elegant villas and suites with private pools that merge with the blue horizon.
 Award-winning designs.
 Five-star service.
 Gourmet gastronomy served to you on dreamy balconies, on a yacht or on a private pier.
 Mykonos can surprise even those who are accustomed to a life of luxury.
 Here hospitality has reached a standard all its own.

 Shopping in Hora is a high-fashion experience, where you can find the latest collections from top design houses.
 Sitting along Matogiannia makes for some great people-watching: the colourful crowd comes and goes, snaking in and out of brightly lit stores, whether they’re just window shopping or holding bagfuls of clothes.
 Could there be a more beautiful catwalk than the cobblestone streets of Mykonos’ Hora?